amirmfallah/regex-matching-django-llm/README.md

-# Django React App
+# Web Application for Regex Pattern Matching and Replacement

-This project integrates Django as the backend framework with a React frontend, focusing on processing and displaying data with an emphasis on data type inference and conversion for datasets.
-The backend leverages Python and Pandas for data processing, ensuring efficient handling of CSV and Excel files, data type inference, and conversion to appropriate data types.
-The frontend, built with React, provides a user-friendly interface for uploading datasets, submitting them for processing, and displaying the processed data.
+This project integrates Django as the backend framework with a React frontend, focusing on processing and displaying data with an emphasis on regex pattern matching and replacement using natural language input.
+The backend leverages Python and Pandas for data processing, ensuring efficient handling of CSV and Excel files.
+The frontend, built with React, provides a user-friendly interface for uploading datasets, describing patterns in natural language, and displaying the processed data.

 ## Demo

-Experience the live demo of the application at [https://django-react-app-roan.vercel.app/](https://django-react-app-roan.vercel.app/).
+Experience the live demo of the application at [https://regex-matching-django-llm.vercel.app/](https://regex-matching-django-llm.vercel.app/).

 ## Project Overview

 The project comprises three main parts:

-1. **Pandas Data Type Inference and Conversion (Backend Task):** Develop a Python script using Pandas to infer and convert data types in a dataset.
-The script addresses common issues such as columns defaulting to 'object' dtype and incorrect type inference, optimizing for performance and handling large files.
+1. **Backend Development with Django**:

-2. **Django Backend Development:** Setup of a Django project incorporating the Python script for data processing, creation of models, views, URLs, and a backend API to handle data processing logic and user interactions.
+   - Set up a Django project for data processing.
+   - Implement models, views, and URLs to handle data processing logic and user interactions.

-3. **Frontend Development using React:** Development of a frontend application that allows users to upload data, submit it for processing, and display the processed data.
-It offers an option to override inferred data types.
+   - Create an API endpoint to receive natural language input, convert it to regex using an LLM, and handle the replacement operations.

+2. **Frontend Development using React**:

+   - Develop a user-friendly interface allowing users to upload CSV/Excel files.
+   - Provide input fields for users to describe the pattern they want to match in natural language and specify the replacement value.
+   - Display the processed data with the applied replacements in the text columns.

+3. **LLM Integration**:
+   - Use a Large Language Model (LLM) to convert natural language input into a regex pattern.
+   - Ensure the LLM can handle various natural language descriptions accurately.
+   - Demonstrate creativity by using LLM for two additional data transformations.

 ## Setup and Running